 - When psyllium husk comes in contact with water, it swells and forms a gelatin-like mass that helps transport waste through the intestinal tract.
 This is one of the first things you will notice as you start consuming psyllium fibers.

 - Studies suggest that a high fiber diet can lower both insulin and blood sugar levels and improve cholesterol level in people with diabetes.

 - Adding these fibers on a daily basis has proved to greatly support the probiotic bacteria in your gut.
 Probiotics bacteria feed on these fibers, thereby keeping active in your gut.
 This can have a tremendous effect on your health as 80% of your immune system is dependent on your gut.

 - Great aid in weight control; if you want to loose weight, psyllium husk and fibers will make the weight loss process much easier and faster.
 One reason is that psyllium husk makes you feel fuller and reduce cravings and hunger.

 - Excellent for people with irritable bowel syndrome (IBS), inflammatory bowel disorder and many other bowel conditions.
 This is because fibers have a stabilizing influence on your whole gut.

 Organic India Whole Psyllium Husk contains 48 servings.
 They recommend three servings per day.
-The cost for a pack of two (12-ounce) $17 (September 2015), which is very acceptable!
+The cost for one jar is around $15, which is very acceptable!
 This amount lasted for several months for my wife and me.

 Try to consume more raw food, vegetables, beans and other products containing natural fibers.
 Then you might not need three servings per day but could do with one or two.
 In addition, as your stomach gets in better shape you will do well with less than three servings.
 I noticed that one serving in the morning is enough to get the stomach moving.
 Try consuming fermented vegetables and raw vegetables daily.